duncanpierce/vector/README-DESIGN.md

 * Open to extension in future
   * Adding new instructions
   * Adding new vector lengths
+* API should be free of side effects
+* Favour returning a result over passing in a destination pointer
 * Focus on vector lengths that have been implemented in hardware - currently up to 512 bits (e.g. AVX512, Fugaku supercomputer implements Arm SVE at 512 bits)
 * Assume Go compiler can emulate longer vectors on vector hardware by ganging registers or looping
   * Aim for straightforward integration of hardware instructions with larger/wider operations that require fallback implementations in Go